UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Marlene_Hazle.md

 the mouse as a pointing device, there was what we called a “light gun,” which actually looked like a gun, and was pointed at the display.
-So it took me quite some time, actually, to realize that most people were doing [FORTRAN](/FORTRAN "FORTRAN") on mainframe computers, and using punch cards and tapes, and that they were not engaged in this sort of—the real-time interactive computing systems that we were.
+So it took me quite some time, actually, to realize that most people were doing FORTRAN(FORTRAN "FORTRAN") on mainframe computers, and using punch cards and tapes, and that they were not engaged in this sort of—the real-time interactive computing systems that we were.